 Dominique Weilerman: Spatial and temporal group size patterns of bottlenose dolphins (Tursiops truncatus) on the west coast of Scotland.
 BSc dissertation.
 2012 SAMS UHI

-Since 2017 Postdoctoral Research Associate Oil and Gas Decommissioning.
+Since 2017 Postdoctoral Research Associate Marine Mammal Ecology and Acoustics.
 SAMS

 2016-17 Research Scientist.
 Marine Conservation Research Ltd. UK

 2016 Marine Mammal Observer (MMO) SCANS-III.
 Aarhus University.
 Denmark

 2010-12 PAM Operator / MMO marine renewables projects.
 Hebridean Whale and Dolphin Trust.
 UK

 2009-10 Marine Biodiversity Officer.
 Hebridean Whale and Dolphin Trust.
 UK